superctj/Masked_MSCOCO/README.md

   to extract objects and their masks from the MS-COCO dataset.
 We then resize cropped objects and masks to 32x32, and pad zeros if necessary.

-If you use this dataset, please consider citing this repository (bibtex below).
+If you use this dataset, please cite this repository (bibtex below).

 ## Download